braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/workflow_automation/mozart_data.md

 {% multi_lang_include video.html id="HU6dSOClcQ0" align="right" %}

-{:.subintro}
-[Mozart Data](https://mozartdata.com/) is an all-in-one modern data platform powered by Fivetran, Portable, and Snowflake.
+> [Mozart Data](https://mozartdata.com/) is an all-in-one modern data platform powered by Fivetran, Portable, and Snowflake.

 The Braze and Mozart Data integration allows you to:
 - Use Fivetran to import Braze data into Snowflake